-A central part in every blockchain is the mining algorithm, let's take bitcoin's algorithm as an example.
+A central part of almost every blockchain is the process of mining, which relies on hashing algorithms.
+Let's take Bitcoin's algorithm as an example.
 It's called SHA-256 short for "Secure hash algorithm 256 bits" It takes an input which can be anything, text, numbers, or even a computer file of any length.
-The output produced is called a "hash" and will be the same length every time, 256bits in machine code.
+The output produced is called a "hash" and will be the same length every time, 256bits (or 64 characters).

 The same input will give the same output every time, it's not random.
 But if you make a small change to the input the output will change completely.